yash0patel1/Sipply-Chain-N8N/README.md

 1. **Prompt**: "Show me the top five customers based on their order value and on-time in full (OTIF) percentage."
 2. **Result**: Quadratic generates a table with customer ID, customer name, city, total order value, OTIF percentage, and on-time percentage.

-## Key Metrics

-- **Data Ingestion Success Rate**: 100%
-- **Line Fill Rate**: 85%
-- **Volume Fill Rate**: 90%
-- **On-Time Delivery Rate**: 95%
-- **On-Time in Full (OTIF) Percentage**: 80%

-## Conclusion

-This project successfully demonstrates the integration of AI tools to automate and enhance supply chain analytics.
-By leveraging N8N for data ingestion and Quadratic for data analysis, the project provides valuable insights and KPIs, significantly improving supply chain efficiency and reliability.

-## Additional Resources

-- **Exercise PDF**: Available in the video description for hands-on practice.
-- **Quadratic Discount**: Special discounts for learners provided by the Quadratic team.